tuttlem/tuttlem.github.io/_posts/2015-05-08-docker-development-workflow-setup.md

 As I write code in a lot of different languages using a lot of different frameworks, it makes sense for me to virtualise my development environments in such a way that they're given their own isolated space so that they can't <em>infect</em> each other.
 In today's post, I'm going to walkthrough my development environment setup using [Docker](https://www.docker.com/).

-The whole basic idea here heavily relies on the information in [this post](http://www.yegor256.com/2014/08/29/docker-non-root.html).
-It's main focus is setting up non-root users in a container.
-Whilst this side-effect is useful for this workflow, it's more about the execution of custom commands after a standard image boots up.

 ### Setting up a Clojure environment

 The example that I'll use is the development container that I have setup for [Clojure](http://clojure.org/).
 First of all, I create a workspace for my Clojure development on my host machine, under my source directory like anything else.
 I'll put this in `~/src/clojure`.

-In that folder, I create two scripts. `run.sh` which just gets a disposable container up and running and `setup-for-dev.sh` which is the command invoked by the container setup in the first script.
+In that folder, I create two scripts. `run.sh` which just gets a disposable container up and running and `Dockerfile` which is based off of the [clojure:latest](https://registry.hub.docker.com/_/clojure/) image from the docker hub repository, but just adds a couple of extra bits and pieces to help the development environment get started.

+### Dockerfile

+The `Dockerfile` is pretty straight forward but relies on <em>some magic</em>.
+Unfortunately, here's my solution loses its portability.
+DOH!
+But, I'm still unsure of how to get around this.
+To keep permissions and ownerships common between the host and the container (because we'll be mounting a volume from the host), I create my developer account called `michael` as the next account after `root`.
+This is how it is on my host machine, so there's no conflicting user/group ids.

+{% highlight text %}
+FROM clojure:latest

+RUN apt-get update && \
+    apt-get install -y sudo && \
+    apt-get clean && \
+    rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*

+RUN adduser --disabled-password --gecos '' michael && \
+    adduser michael sudo && \
+    echo '%sudo ALL=(ALL) NOPASSWD:ALL' >> /etc/sudoers

+WORKDIR /home/michael
+ENV HOME /home/michael
+VOLUME ["/home/michael"]

+USER michael
+{% endhighlight %}

+A couple of small things to note.

+After installing `sudo`, I clean up any dead weight that `apt-get` may have left behind.
+This is just container maintenance to ensure that the image that's generated is as small as possible.

+We add the `michael` account with no password and directly into the `sudo` group.
+We also adjust the `sudo` config so that users in the `sudo` group can issue administrative commands without needing to supply a password.

+From there, it's all about making the home directory of `michael` centre stage for the container and switching to the `michael` user.

 ### run.sh

 The run script is fairly straight forward.
-All we need it to do is mount our current directory as a volume in the container and kick off our `setup-for-dev.sh` script.
+All we need it to do is mount our current directory as a volume in the container and start [bash](https://www.gnu.org/software/bash/bash.html).
 Of course, if you need to publish ports or create other volume mounts; here is where you'd do it.

 {% highlight bash %}
 #!/bin/bash

-docker run -ti --rm -v $(pwd):/src clojure:latest /src/setup-for-dev.sh
+docker run -ti --rm -v $(pwd):/home/michael clojure:latest /bin/bash
 {% endhighlight %}

-Note that we're using [clojure:latest](https://registry.hub.docker.com/_/clojure/) from the docker hub repository.

-### setup-for-dev.sh

-Once the container has been kicked off, I need it to do a couple of utility tasks.
-When we're using a utility like `lein` inside the container, anything created will be owned by `root`.
-What I prefer to do is create a standard user that has full root access in the container, but will identify with my host as the same standard user.

-So, I create a `michael` account:

-{% highlight bash %}
-#!/bin/bash

-adduser --disabled-password --gecos '' michael adduser michael sudo echo '%sudo ALL=(ALL) NOPASSWD:ALL' >> /etc/sudoers
-su - michael -c /bin/bash
-{% endhighlight %}

 ### Start developing

-From here, it's just a matter of getting into the `/src` folder inside the container to run your Clojure tools and using a code editor on your host to take care of the text.
+You're done now.
+Everything creates in context of your non-root user.
+Your tools are available to you in your container and you're free to develop using your editor on your host.